dabeng/tree-slide/README.md

 1. allow you to freely jump between different hierarchical slides by the catalogue.

-2. allow you to create and 2D/3D transforms based on three.js.
+2. allow you to create any 2D/3D transforms based on three.js.

 3. a variety of ingredients of the slides including plain text, hyper links, pictures, audios and videos.